ahmetozlu/color_recognition/README.md

 </p>

 ---

+**TODOs:**

+- "Add New Color" utility will be added.
+- New feature extractor will be added.
+- New classififer will be added.

+---

+---
 **What does this program do?**
 1. **Feature Extraction:** Perform feature extraction for getting the R, G, B Color Histogram values of [training images](https://github.com/ahmetozlu/color_classifier/tree/master/src/training_dataset)
 2. **Training K-Nearest Neighbors Classifier:** Train KNN classifier by R, G, B Color Histogram values